the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 Unit Changes:
 - Nuclear weapons can no longer be purchased.
 - Terraformer Part production cost is doubled.
+- Philosophers and Censors (along with their replacements) will now be killed instead of captured if an enemy unit moves onto their tile.
 - Almaty's unique units are now standalone units, and the CS is blocked from building Low Tech units in its UA.
 	- Ancient Armor's strength has been reduced to 50.
 This gives players a chance to fight back in the early-game against enemy factions who either allied with or conquered Almaty or have the Army Depot in their possession.
 	- Ancient Armor also gains some buffs, however: movement points increased to 5 with another point added when starting its turn in friendly territory, and no combat penalty for attacking across rivers.
 Also, its Production cost is reduced from 200 to 150.
+	- Salvaged Bomber's ranged strength is reduced to 40.
 	- Salvaged Helicopter's movement points are reduced to 5, its ranged strength is reduced to 40, but its Production cost is reduced from 200 to 150.
 - Attack Boats (and the Mariners' replacement) no longer require Factories to build, so they're now properly available at Steam Power instead of being forced to wait until Manufacturing.
 They can now also spawn as Barbarian units.
 - Machine Guns are now Shooter units with the Personnel modifier, and start with Logistics.